 A student contemplating withdrawal from the College should first consult with his or her advisor.
-If after advisor consultation the student still wishes to withdraw, he or she must contact the Academic Affairs Office or Vice President for Student Services to complete an official withdrawal form.
-A student withdrawing from the College before the end of the semester forfeits credit for work done in that semester.
+If after advisor consultation the student still wishes to withdraw, he or she must contact the Academic Affairs office or the Vice President for Student Services & Enrollment Management to complete an official Withdrawal form.
+A student withdrawing from the College before the end of a semester or module forfeits credit for work done in that semester or module.
+Students who need to withdraw from all of their courses should refer to the Withdrawal Refund Policy located in this catalog.

-- Students who need to withdraw from all of their courses should refer to the Withdrawal Refund Policy located in this catalog. - Withdrawal from the College is not permitted during the last 30 days of the semester. - Students who do not complete the withdrawal process as stated above may receive grades of F in all courses in which they were enrolled.
-These Fs may result in loss of eligibility for financial assistance, whether at Lindsey Wilson or another institution to which the student transfers. - Proper withdrawal from the College is important!
+- Withdrawal from the College is not permitted during the last 30 days of the semester. - Students who do not complete the withdrawal process as stated above may receive grades of F in all courses in which they were enrolled.
+These Fs may result in loss of eligibility for financial assistance, whether at Lindsey Wilson College or another institution to which the student transfers. - Proper withdrawal from the College is important!